Terms of Service

 PAYMENTS AND REFUNDS

 Payment is due by the first scheduled session.
-The Client may choose to withdraw from any program and request a partial refund within 30 days of the first payment.
+Under no circumstances will payments made by the Client be refunded.
+The Client may choose to withdraw from any program at any time but will not be reimbursed for any unused sessions.
 Refunds will not be given for services rendered.
-Refunds will be prorated based on the number of sessions used and in addition, a $100 administrative fee will be deducted.
 All session packages and programs expire after 180 days of the purchase date and any unused sessions will be forfeited after expiration.
 Laboratory and supplement fees are not included in the cost of the program and must be paid for separately.
 Supplement and laboratory fees cannot be refunded.

 I understand that my clients have busy schedules and I take pride in not keeping them waiting or keeping them longer than planned.
 Each session will begin and end on time.
 If you need to cancel or reschedule the appointment, you must do so 24 hours in advance; otherwise, you will forfeit that appointment and will not be reimbursed.
 Unused sessions must be scheduled within 180 days of purchase date.